SuNR0N/build-blockchain/README.md

 ### Bitcoin

-The first decentralized cryptocurrency in 2009.
+The first decentralized cryptocurrency in _2009_ developed by _Satoshi Nakamoto_.

 ### Genesis Block